Specifying PoE switches for Biamp Tesira devices

 1. Check the total PoE budget of the switch in the manufacturer's specification.

-2. Check the Biamp endpoint device's PoE class using the provided technical documentation or this Tesira PoE devices reference chart.
+2. Check the Biamp endpoint device's PoE class using the provided technical documentation (Datasheet/Manual), this Tesira PoE devices reference chart or the online PoE budget calculator.

 3. Make note of the "Max Power From Switch" value for the PoE class of your selected endpoint devices. *